 Phosphorylated Exosomal Proteomic Detection Service

-Exosome is a kind of membrane coated nanoparticles or particles, which can protect its internal contents from the influence of external proteases and other enzymes, which provides a new solution for the analysis of phosphorylated proteins.
-Based on the advanced proteomics analysis platform, Creative Biolabs launches exosome phosphorylation proteomics analysis service.
+Exosomes are membrane-coated nanoparticles that protect their internal contents from external proteases and other enzymes, offering a new solution for analyzing phosphorylated proteins.
+Leveraging advanced proteomics analysis platforms, Creative Biolabs introduces its exosome phosphorylation proteomics analysis service.

 Background of Protein phosphorylation

-Protein phosphorylation is one of the most important and extensive molecular regulatory mechanisms controlling almost all aspects of cell function.
-The state of phosphorylation events can provide clues about the state of disease.
-However, few phosphoproteins have been developed as disease markers.
-Because of the invasive nature of tissue biopsy and the high dynamic of protein phosphorylation in typical long and complex biopsies, the detection of phosphoproteins in tissues is facing great challenges.
+Protein phosphorylation is a critical and widespread molecular regulatory mechanism that influences nearly all aspects of cell function.
+The state of phosphorylation events can provide important clues about disease conditions.
+However, few phosphoproteins have been developed as disease markers due to the invasive nature of tissue biopsies and the highly dynamic nature of protein phosphorylation in typical long and complex biopsies.
+This makes the detection of phosphoproteins in tissues particularly challenging.

 Significance of Proteomic Analysis of Exosomal Phosphorylation

-With the discovery of exosomes and more and more studies, the above problems have found solutions.
-The vesicular properties of exosomes make them highly stable in biological fluids for a long time, and make it possible to develop phosphorylated proteins for medical diagnosis in electric vehicles.
-The ability to detect genome output (active proteins, especially phosphorylated proteins) can provide more direct and real-time information about biological physiological functions and disease progression, particularly in cancer.
+The discovery of exosomes has provided solutions to these challenges.
+Exosomes' vesicular properties make them highly stable in biological fluids over extended periods, creating the potential to develop phosphorylated proteins for medical diagnostics.
+Detecting genome output (active proteins, especially phosphorylated proteins) offers more direct and real-time information about biological functions and disease progression, especially in cancer.

-At present, we have the ability to isolate and identify phosphoproteins from exosomes, and adopt the immobilized metal ion affinity chromatography (IMAC) enrichment strategy to efficiently increase the number of S, T, Y phosphorylated peptides.
-At the same time, based on Data-Independent Acquisition (DIA) technology, we can collect all signals within the scanning range of mass spectrum without bias, so as to effectively solve the problem of qualitative and quantitative phosphorylation modification.
+We can currently isolate and identify phosphoproteins from exosomes and use immobilized metal ion affinity chromatography (IMAC) to efficiently increase the number of S, T, and Y phosphorylated peptides.
+Additionally, using Data-Independent Acquisition (DIA) technology, we can collect all signals within the mass spectrum scanning range without bias, effectively addressing the challenges of qualitative and quantitative phosphorylation modification.

-• Full scan mode: DIA mode, greatly reducing the interference of high abundance, comprehensively collecting high and low abundance signals, increasing the data coverage by nearly 40%;
+• Full Scan Mode: The DIA mode significantly reduces interference from high abundance signals, comprehensively collecting high and low abundance signals and increasing data coverage by nearly 40%.

-• Ultra-high reproducibility and stability: the repetition rate of large sample identification increased by nearly 40%, and the quantitative precision increased by nearly one time;
+• Ultra-High Reproducibility and Stability: The repetition rate for large sample identification has increased by nearly 40%, and the quantitative precision has nearly doubled.

-• Ultra-high quantitative accuracy: the quantitative ability is close to the gold standard multiple reaction monitoring (MRM, also known as Selective Reaction Monitoring-SRM) targeting technology.
+• Ultra-High Quantitative Accuracy: Our quantitative ability is close to the gold standard of multiple reaction monitoring (MRM), also known as Selective Reaction Monitoring (SRM) targeting technology.

-Creative Biolabs is the research object of exosomes and is committed to providing one-stop service for exosomes research.
-Through our phosphorylated proteomics analysis service, the development of exosomal phosphoprotein as a potential disease marker is just around the corner.
-If you are interested in our service, please contact us for more information.
+Creative Biolabs is dedicated to the study of exosomes and provides comprehensive services for exosome research.
+Our phosphorylated proteomics analysis service brings the development of exosomal phosphoproteins as potential disease markers within reach.
+If you are interested in our services, please contact us for more information.

 References